giongto35/cloud-game/README.md

 2. **Cross-platform compatibility**: The game is run on web browser, the most universal built-in app.
 No console, plugin, external app or devices are needed.
 Chrome with the latest version and fully WebRTC support is recommended for the game.
 3. **Emulator agnostic**: The game can be played directly without any extra effort to set up the gaming emulator or platform.
 4. **Collaborate gameplay**: Follow the idea of crowdplay([TwitchPlaysPokemon](https://en.wikipedia.org/wiki/Twitch_Plays_Pok%C3%A9mon)), multiple players can play the same game together by addressing the same deeplink.
 The game experience is powered by cloud-gaming, so the game is much smoother.
 [Check CrowdPlay section](#crowd-play-play-game-together)
 5. **Online multiplayer**: The first time in history, you can play multiplayer on Retro games online.
+You can try Samurai Showndown with 2 players for fighting game example.
 5. **Horizontally scaled**: The infrastructure is designed to be able to scale under high traffic by adding more instances.
 6. **Cloud storage**: Game state is storing on online storage, so you can come back and continue playing your incomplete game later.